 By Ron Hine | FBW | August 9, 2017

-August 22 Update: Monarch Towers decision appealed to New Jersey Supreme Court.
-On August 21, 2017, the Fund for a Better Waterfront, Hudson Tea Building Condo Association, Hoboken Planning Board and City of Hoboken petitioned the New Jersey Supreme Court to review the August 3, 2017 decision of the Appellate Court that upheld automatic approvals for the Monarch Towers.
-Although the NJ Supreme Court only considers a small number of appeals, the Appellants feel there is a strong case to be made that court precedents were ignored in the August 3 Appellate Court decision.
+October 10 Update: FBW, the Hudson Tea Building Condo Association, Hoboken Planning Board and City of Hoboken petitioned the New Jersey Supreme Court to review the August 3, 2017 decision of the Appellate Court that upheld automatic approvals for the Monarch Towers.
+Although the NJ Supreme Court only considers a small number of appeals, the Appellants feel there is a strong case to be made that important court precedents were ignored in the August 3 Appellate Court decision.
 By September 30, all of the briefs were submitted to the court.

 In 2011, the Shipyard Associates proposed to build two 11-story residential buildings on a pier.
 From the start, this development project, dubbed the Monarch Towers, was controversial.
 Hoboken’s mayor and city council, neighbors and the Fund for a Better Waterfront rose up in opposition.
 The proposal violated a developer’s agreement with the City for the developer to provide open space at this pier and also violated the terms of the Hoboken Planning Board 1997 approval of the 1160-unit Shipyard Project.